 Based on lake water characteristics, Kehewin Lake is classified as hypereutrophic (see A Brief Introduction to Limnology at end of this report).
-This is evidenced by high concentrations of total phosphorus (average $TP = 186 \mu g/L$) and total Kjeldahl nitrogen (average TN = 2.0 mg/L) and high algal biomass (average chl $a = 62.1 \mu g/L$) (Figure 5).
+Concentrations of total phosphorus (average TP = 162 $\mu$ g/L) and total Kjeldahl nitrogen (average TN = 1.62 mg/L) fell within the hypereutrophic range in 2008, while algal biomass (average chl a = 19.6 $\mu$ g/L) was within the eutrophic rang (Figure 5).